ARMmbed/mbed-client/docs/Howto.md

 You can create a Bootstrap or normal mbed Device Server by passing the appropriate `enum` value.

-Check the [M2MSecurity class documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/m2msecurity_8h.html) to see how to configure the Security Object, as well as how to create appropriate Resources and assign values to them.
+Read the [M2MSecurity class documentation](/docs/v5.4/mbed-client-doxy/class_m2_m_security.html) to see how to configure the Security Object, as well as how to create appropriate Resources and assign values to them.

 ##### Custom Object